wechto/paper/README.md

   “affordances” to describe the fact that certain states enable an agent to do certain actions, in the context of embodied agents.
 In this paper, we develop a theory of affordances for agents who learn and plan in Markov Decision Processes.

+  :curly_loop: [When to Trust Your Model: Model-Based Policy Optimization](https://arxiv.org/pdf/1906.08253.pdf) :fire: :volcano: :droplet:

+   we study the role of model usage in policy optimization both theoretically and empirically.

+  :curly_loop: [Deployment-Efficient Reinforcement Learning via Model-Based Offline Optimization](https://arxiv.org/pdf/2006.03647.pdf) :fire:  :volcano: :boom:

+  we propose a novel concept of deployment efficiency, measuring the number of distinct data-collection policies that are used during policy learning.

+   ​ ​ ​

   :o: dynamic distance learning   <a name="anchor-modelbasedddl"></a>

   :curly_loop: [MODEL-BASED VISUAL PLANNING WITH SELF-SUPERVISED FUNCTIONAL DISTANCES](https://openreview.net/pdf?id=UcoXdfrORC) :+1:

    We present a self-supervised method for model-based visual goal reaching, which uses both a visual dynamics model as well as a dynamical distance function learned using model-free rl.
 Related work!